 There are some balance disorders that can increase the potential for falling.
 Typically, a problem in the inner ear, the most common one is vertigo, which makes the person feel dizzy or that their head is spinning.
 If it can’t be controlled with medication, then the person suffering from vertigo should be extra vigilant and take every precaution to reduce their risk of falling.

 When a fall is caused by another person’s negligence

 There may be a time when you slip and fall on someone else’s property.
-If it was caused by someone else’s negligence or carelessness, call our office for a complimentary consultation to discuss the details and see if you have a legal case against them.
+If it was caused by someone else’s negligence or carelessness, call our office for a complimentary consultation with a Tarpon Spring slip and fall lawyer to discuss the details and see if you have a legal case against them.